No results were found...

 • Share memories in a follow-up email campaign

-From announcements, to invitation emails, to post-event follow-ups and everything in between, let’s take a look at what you should include in your series of event emails.
+From announcements to invitation emails, to post-event follow-ups and everything in between, let’s take a look at what you can include in your series of event emails.

 Your very first email is where your readers learn about your event.
-Make them as thrilled about it as you are!
+Make them as excited about it as you are!

 In this event email, you’ll want to spark curiosity.
 How long before the event you send this email depends on what you’re organizing.
 A conference invitation email can be sent out a few weeks before, while a festival email campaign starts months in advance.